zevv/npeg/README.md

 In the example below:

-- The outermost rule `pairs` gets encapsulated by the `Jo` operator, which produces a javascript object (`JObject`).
+- The outermost rule `pairs` gets encapsulated by the `Jo` operator, which produces a Json object (`JObject`).

 - The `pair` rule is encapsulated in `Jt` which will produce a tagged pair which will be stored in its outer JObject.

 - The matched `word` is captured with `Js` to produce a JString.
-This will be consumed by its outer `Jt` capure which will used it for the field name
+This will be consumed by its outer `Jt` capture which will used it for the field name

 - The matched `number` is captured with a `Ji` to produce a JInteger, which will be consumed by its outer `Jt` capture which will use it for the field